 We plan to contract for specific ancillary staff services through Cooperative Educational Services (CES) to perform duties in assessing and/or assisting students requiring the services specified in their IEP.
 Such professionals include, but would not be limited to, a school psychologist, diagnostician, audiologist, speech/language therapist, ELL specialists/translators, social worker, and occupational therapist.
 We will work hard to recruit qualified teachers who are dually licensed in both regular and special education, but will ensure there are enough teachers with a special education license to support the needs of this special population.
 We project the need for 7/10 of a licensed special education teacher in our first year (See H. 1(a) above).
-Additional special education teachers will be hired as needed.
+Additional special education funding uses for current and future years will be made to the GC and public detailing the plan for the Special Education budget approval from the Governing Counc